-This project aims open source prototypes for monitoring the environment using free-design hardware and open source software.
-The first prototype has a tree unit station and a base station.
-The tree station gets data from the tree and the environment before sending the data to the base station that will be interconnected to the InterSCity Platform.
-The stations has been developed in partnership with the group managed by Prof. Marcos Buckeridge, from Instituto de Biociências – Universidade de São Paulo in the context of the INCT InterSCity.
+This project aims at developing open source prototypes for monitoring the environment using free-design hardware and open source software.
+The first prototype has a sensor station and a base station.
+The sensor station is attached to a tree and sends the collected data to the base station, which is connected to the InterSCity Platform.
+The project is a partnership with the group managed by Prof. Marcos Buckeridge, from Institute of Biosciences of the University of São Paulo (IB/USP) in the context of the INCT InterSCity.

-The sensor stations were produced with a focus on low-cost hardware considering that the main idea is to reproduce the stations in large scale and monitor big cities.
-The hardware and software used in these stations were:
+The stations were prototyped focusing on low-cost and open-design hardware considering that the main idea is to foster stations reproduction in large scale.
+The hardware used in these stations were:

-A better description of each unit of the station is described in next sections.
+A better description of the sensor station is presented in next section.

-In order to protect the final hardware, a 3D case was projected.
-This case fits all the sensors, hardware, and batteries.
 The idea of using an Arduino Nano over a breadboard was intentional.
-This approach allows other sensors to be easily attached without modifying the case in most of the cases.
-Below we have some images of the front and back side of the protective case.
+This approach allows other sensors to be easily attached without modifying the sensor station in most of the cases.